 We offer a full range of employment-based benefit products and services targeted primarily at employers, unions and public agencies with 50 to 5,000 employees.
 Group's products include group medical stop-loss insurance sold to employer self-funded health plans; limited benefit medical insurance for employees not able to participate in a traditional health plan, such as part-time, seasonal and temporary workers; group life, accidental death and dismemberment insurance; and disability income products.
-We purchase reinsurance coverage to limit our exposure to losses from our group medical stop-loss, life and short-term and long-term disability income products.
-In general, we retain group medical stop-loss risk up to \$1.0 million per individual and reinsure the remainder with Reliastar Life Insurance Company and White Mountains Re America.
+We purchase reinsurance coverage to limit our exposure to losses from our group medical stop-loss risk up to \$1.0 million per individual and reinsure the remainder with Reliastar Life Insurance Company and White Mountains Re America.
 We reinsure 50% of our group life risk and cap our liability at \$0.5 million per individual.
 Our short-term and long-term disability risk is 100% reinsured, except for the short-term disability income product sold within limited benefit medical plans, which is not reinsured.